Scotland Surf + Travel

 Other thoughts:

 In summer I’d bring a 5/4mm wetsuit (you might be able to get away with a 4/3mm) and in winter I’d bring a 6/5mm with hood, boots and gloves.
-If you can, it’s best to travel with your own surfboards as there isn’t a large amount of surfboard hire like you’d find in say, Portugal or Morocco.
+If you can, it’s best to travel with your own surfboards as there isn’t a large amount of surfboard hire.
 If you’re heading to Scotland in summer you will want to grab some midgey candles or Skin So Soft to combat the midges who can be bad if there’s no wind.

-It’s hard for me to recommend which time exactly to visit for surf as I reckon (if you surf the kind of waves we surf on our page) the Outer Hebrides is good 20-30% of the time, the North coast is good 10-20% of the time and the North East coast is good 5-10% of the time.
-I recommend visiting Scotland in April/May or August/September as at least the weather will be less of a dice roll and you can enjoy an itinerary of activities including but not limited to surfing.
-One of my favourite trips in Scotland was in July- over 10 days we only had one day of surf in the Outer Hebrides and one day on the North coast.
-Although the surf wasn’t abundant, it was the most magical trip of driving through spectacular landscapes, eating amazing seafood, enjoying whiskeys at sunset, hiking to lighthouses, camping on beaches, spotting otters, playing cards in our tent, swimming in the clearest turquoise water in our wetsuits, saying hi to highland coos, picnicking at harbours and playing golf and tennis at some of the most beautiful spots I’ve seen.
+I recommend visiting Scotland in April-August as the weather will be less of a dice roll and you can enjoy an itinerary of activities including but not limited to surfing.
+One of my favourite trips in Scotland was in July- although over 10 days we only had a couple days of surf, it was the most magical trip of driving through spectacular landscapes, eating amazing seafood, enjoying whiskeys at sunset, hiking to lighthouses, camping on beaches, spotting otters, swimming in the clearest turquoise water, saying hi to highland coos, picnicking at harbours and playing golf and tennis at some of the most beautiful spots I’ve ever seen.
 And we got to enjoy it all in shorts and fleeces, it made all the difference!

 I hope some of my recommendations have helped you a little on planning a trip to Scotland!
 I wish you the best ever time there and only the best weather and waves.
 If you have any questions, don't hesitate to email me!